-- 8.7.10.1 Employees who are required by Council to camp out or where no reasonable transport facilities are available to allow them to proceed to and from their homes each day shall be paid a camping allowance at a rate as set out in the Allowances Table of this Agreement for each night the employee camps out. - 8.7.10.2 Council shall pay the camping allowance in advance if requested, where Council requires the employee to camp out for all of the rostered working days in a week.
-The Council shall be reimbursed the camping allowance that has been paid in advance excepting where the camp has been shortened or cancelled for reasons beyond the employee's control. - 8.7.10.3 When employees are required to camp, all travelling between their respective depots and camp site at the beginning and/or completion of the camp be undertaken during normal working hours.
-If the employees are required to travel outside normal working hours they shall be paid the appropriate travelling allowance in accordance with sub-clause 8.7.9 of this clause. - 8.7.10.4 All time occupied in setting up or in shifting camps during the ordinary working hours shall be paid for at ordinary rates.
-Should employees be required to shift camp at times other than during their ordinary hours of work they shall be paid time and a half rates for the time occupied. - 8.7.10.5 Council shall provide transport for employees, who are required to camp out from the Council depot at the commencement of each working week and to return to such depot at the finish of each working week or when the employees are camped for a period less than one week at the commencement and finish of the period in which the employees are required to camp out.

-Notwithstanding the above, transport may be mutually arranged between the Council and the employee(s) and shall remain at all times with those employee(s) required to camp.

-- 8.7.10.6 Council shall provide free transport once each week to enable commodities for use in camp to be obtained by the employees from the nearest suitable location.
-For the purpose of this sub-clause, the camping allowance prescribed in paragraph 7.7.9 shall be payable to the employees so concerned. - 8.7.10.7 No employee shall be required to camp without at least 24 hours' notice unless such employee agrees to do so. - 8.7.10.8 Where reasonably practicable to do so, Council shall arrange for perishable foods to be purchased on the morning prior to the time of departure on that day. - 8.7.10.9 Minimum standards of caravan accommodation to be provided to employees required to camp out are contained in Schedule 1 to the Local Government (State) Award. - 8.7.11 Community Language, Signing and First Aid Work - 8.7.11.1 Community Language and Signing Work
+- 7.7.10.1 Employees who are required by Council to camp out or where no reasonable transport facilities are available to allow them to proceed to and from their homes each day shall be paid a camping allowance at a rate as set out in the Allowances Table of this Agreement for each night the employee camps out. - 7.7.10.2 Council shall pay the camping allowance in advance if requested, where Council requires the employee to camp out for all of the rostered working days in a week.
+The Council shall be reimbursed the camping allowance that has been paid in advance excepting where the camp has been shortened or cancelled for reasons beyond the employee's control. - 7.7.10.3 When employees are required to camp, all travelling between their respective depots and camp site at the beginning and/or completion of the camp be undertaken during normal working hours.
+If the employees are required to travel outside normal working hours they shall be paid the appropriate travelling allowance in accordance with sub-clause 7.7.9 of this clause. - 7.7.10.4 All time occupied in setting up or in shifting camps during the ordinary working hours shall be paid for at ordinary rates.
+Should employees be required to shift camp at times other than during their ordinary hours of work they shall be paid time and a half rates for the time occupied. - 7.7.10.5 Council shall provide transport for employees, who are required to camp out from the Council depot at the commencement of each working week and to return to such depot at the finish of each working week or when the employees are camped for a period less than one week at the commencement and finish of the period in which the employees are required to camp out. - Notwithstanding the above, transport may be mutually arranged between the Council and the employee(s) and shall remain at all times with those employee(s) required to camp. - 7.7.10.6 Council shall provide free transport once each week to enable commodities for use in camp to be obtained by the employees from the nearest suitable location.
+For the purpose of this sub-clause, the camping allowance prescribed in paragraph 7.7.9 shall be payable to the employees so concerned. - 7.7.10.7 No employee shall be required to camp without at least 24 hours notice unless such employee agrees to do so.

+7.7.10.8 Where reasonabl y practicabl e to do s o the Council shall arrange for perishable foods to be purcha sed on the e morning prior to the t ime of de partu ire on tha it day

+7.7.10.9 Minimum standards of caravan accommodation to be provided to employees required to camp out are contained in Schedule 1 to the Local Government (State) Award.

+7.7.11 Community Language, Signing and First Aid Work

+7.7.11.1 Community Language and Signing Work